 Another link between cyber security and wellbeing is that cyber attackers will often work to exploit human psychology by putting perceived or real time pressure on those they’re targeting.
 This is because people are more vulnerable to things like phishing and scams when they’re busy or in ‘autopilot’ mode.

-Earlier this year, research found human error contributed to around 85% of security breaches, and that these errors are more likely to be made by people who are operating under pressure and stress.
+Human error can be a contributing factor to security breaches, and these errors are more likely to be made by people who are operating under pressure and stress.
 This means they may be less likely to question odd requests, or have the same radar for odd communications that they normally would.
 Not to mention that many young people/rangatahi may not yet have developed a whole sense of what doesn’t ‘look right’ online.

 What can you do to reduce risks?